ppypp/CAFA_assessment_tool/README.md

 ## Main Functions
  We provide two main functions to assist in the evaluation of GO-term prediction within the scope of CAFA, the main assessment function and the plot function.
  - `assessment.py`
-	- Only input needed is the configuration file `config.yaml`, where the following four parameters are specified in the first section `assess`.
+	- Only input needed is the configuration file `config.yaml`, where the following parameters are specified in the first section `assessment`.
 	- First parameter `file`           : prediction file formatted according to [CAFA3 formats](https://www.synapse.org/#!Synapse:syn5840147/wiki/402192)
 	- Second parameter `ic_path`       : path of the gene ontology obo file.
 The latest version can be downloaded [here](http://purl.obolibrary.org/obo/go.obo).
 Note that the obo file used here should not be older than the one used in the prediction.
 	- Third parameter  `obo_path`      : path of the gene ontology obo file.
 The latest version can be downloaded [here](http://purl.obolibrary.org/obo/go.obo).
 Note that the obo file used here should not be older than the one used in the prediction.